Epileptic seizures

 These are the seizures that most people think of as epilepsy. the person becomes unconscious their body goes stiff and if they are standing up they usually fall backwards. they jerk and shake as their muscles relax and tighten rhythmically.

-Recording information about your seizures
+Recording information about seizures

 If you have a seizure you may not remember what has happened.
-It can be helpful to have a description of what happened from someone who saw your seizure, to pass on to your GP or specialist.
+Recording information about seizures can be helpful to have a description of what happened from someone who saw your seizure, to pass on to your GP or specialist.
+Keeping a seizure diary can be useful to help you record when your seizures happen and to see whether there are any specific triggers for your seizures.
+Sometimes, known triggers can be avoided to help reduce the number of seizures.

 Non-epileptic seizures and functional (dissociative) seizures